Vladutchi/spring-boot-project/README.md

 ### 2. User Login
 ![Login Page](screenshots/login.png)

-The login page grants registered users access to the application, with validation messages displayed for incorrect credentials to ensure security.
+The login page grants registered users access to the application, with validation messages displayed for incorrect credentials.

 ---